Hemorrhoid treatment

 • Standing or sitting for long periods of time

-• Sitting in warm water for 15 minutes two to three times a day
+• Sitz baths: sitting in warm water for 15 minutes two to three times a day

 If any of these hemorrhoid treatments don’t improve your symptoms within a week or if you have severe pain or bleeding, you should contact your doctor.
-They’ll be able to verify whether you have hemorrhoids or another condition, and can offer a variety of treatments depending on the severity of your condition.
-There are other causes for rectal bleeding or pain.
-The treatments for each condition are different.
+They’ll be able to verify whether you have hemorrhoids or another condition that has similar symptoms.
+Aurora providers can confirm a diagnosis and offer a variety of treatments depending on the severity of your case.

 Your doctor will start with a thorough physical, including asking about your general health history and your symptoms.
 They’ll ask if you’ve been doing anything to treat the pain and whether or not those things have helped.